High-dimensional Linear Bandits with Knapsacks: Introduction

-To study high-dimensional CBwK problems, naturally, we may think of learning experiences from high-dimensional contextual bandit problems.
-Actually, as the origin of the CBwK problem, the contextual bandit problem has been more actively studied in high-dimensional settings.
+The high-dimensional contextual bandit problems have been extensively studied in the previous literature, which serves as the precursor of the CBwK problems.
 Based on the LASSO method, many sampling strategies have been devised.
 Noticeable force-sampling strategy in \cite{bastani2020online} achieves a regret $O\left(s_0^2 \cdot\left(\log d+\log T\right)^2 \right)$ under the margin condition, and has been improved by \cite{wang2018minimax} to a sharper minimax rate $O\left(s_0^2 \cdot\left(\log d+s_0\right) \cdot \log T\right)$ with concave penalized LASSO. \cite{kim2019doubly} has constructed a doubly-robust $\varepsilon$-greedy sampling strategy by re-solving LASSO, yielding a regret of order $\widetilde{O}(s_0 \sqrt{T})$ under vanishing noise size. \cite{hao2020high} introduced an Explore-then-Commit LASSO bandit framework with the regret $\widetilde{O}(s_0^{2 / 3} T^{2 / 3})$, and this framework has been followed up by, e.g., \cite{li2022simple,jang2022popart}.
 As is shown in \cite{jang2022popart}, the regret lower bound of sparse bandit problem is $\Omega\left(\phi_{\min}^{-2 / 3} s_0^{2 / 3} T^{2 / 3}\right)$ in the data-poor regime $d\ge T^{\frac{1}{3}} s_0^{\frac{4}{3}}$.
 However, another stream of work showed that, for the general data-rich regime, the optimal regret is of order $\Omega(\sqrt{s_0 T})$ \citep{chu2011contextual,ren2023dynamic} and can be obtained with additional covariate conditions, for example, diverse covariate condition \citep{ren2023dynamic}, and balanced covariance condition, \citep{oh2021sparsity,ariu2022thresholded}, etc. The two-phase optimal regret of the sparse bandit problem leads to an open question, i.e., can we achieve ``the best of two worlds'' of sparse bandit problem in both data-poor and data-rich regimes with a unified framework \citep{hao2020high}?
 In our paper, we will answer this question affirmatively by providing our Online HT algorithm in the sparse bandit setting.

 The idea of hard thresholding is applied in our methodology for the consecutive online estimation.
 Hard thresholding finds its application in sparse recovery primarily for the iterative hard thresholding methods \citep{blumensath2009iterative}.
 One of the most intriguing properties of hard thresholding is that it can return an exact sparse estimation given any sparsity level.
 Nonetheless, the poor smoothness behavior inhered in the hard thresholding projector \citep{shen2017tight} makes it difficult to analyze the error for iterative methods, especially for stochastic gradient descent methods with large variances.
 Therefore, current applications of hard thresholding mainly focus on batch learning \citep{nguyen2017linear,yuan2021stability} or hybrid learning \citep{zhou2018efficient}, while hard thresholding methods for online learning are still largely unexplored.